oracle/docker-images/OracleDatabase/RAC/OracleRACStorageServer/README.md

 ```bash
 podman exec racnode-storage tail -f /tmp/storage_setup.log
 ```
-You would see successful message like below-
+You would see successful message like below -
 ```bash
 #################################################
  Setup Completed